Most people can count on one hand how many times they have received a professional massage

 Massage is truly remarkable

 While creating a relaxing experience and therapeutic space, being massaged immediately takes one into a state of healing.
-Massages, while making someone feel good simultaneously remove the build up and debris of living life from your tissues!
+Massages, while making someone feel good simultaneously remove the build up and debris of living life from your tissues.
 Massage works in the body to suppress inflammation and engender mitochondria.
 Mitochondria increase cell function and cell repair.
 This means simply that massage makes your body heal and recover faster.
 It increases your body’s resiliency and ability to respond to the stimuli that are meeting you in your daily life.

 Let’s contrast this with the common Ibuprofen popping phenomenon we so often see around us

 Ibuprofen also suppresses inflammation – which reduces pain.
 Ibuprofen does not, however, increase mitochondrial function.
 Suppression of inflammation without the additional increase in mitochondrial function will only increase the time it takes for the tissues to heal.
-By contrast, with massage we do not have to compromise healing in order to have relief from pain.
+By contrast, with massage we do not have to compromise healing to have relief from pain.

 Have you ever had a professional massage?

 Are you one of those people that can count how many massages you have had on one hand?
 You're not alone.
 In fact, our entire culture tells us we should work harder and longer, taking as little time off as possible.
 If you take that time off – we see it as a “luxury.”
 We are all given the message that this is a luxury we cannot afford.

 Through media and other forms of communication – verbal and non-verbal – we get a consistent social message:

 - Massages are only things that people with lots of time on their hands get to enjoy!

 - You work too hard, how can you make time to get a massage if you can’t even make time to cook dinner?